kdgdkd/ramiho/README.md

 - in one of three svdcnx files under favcnx directory; these are also used to save current configurations in form of lists of aconnect commands
 - in one of three midishcnx files under favcnx directory, that allow for advanced routing configuration using midish

-You should then adapt the header (fSETX_HEADER) to display some description of the connexions to choose from.
+You should then adapt the header (fSETX_HEADER) to display some description of the connexions you are setting up.

 Obviously, you are invited to modify whatever itches you most, please share!

 ## Usage

 The normal setup for ramiho would be on a headless Raspberry Pi, connected to a network with LAN or WIFI and operated through SSH... plus a number of MIDI devices connected to it's USB ports.
 If this is your case, you may consider taking the following steps:
-- create a useful alias to acess ramiho (**nano /home/pi/.bash_aliases**); mine is **111**, so I can use it with an external numeric pad
+- create a useful alias to acess ramiho (**nano /home/pi/.bash_aliases**); mine is **111**, so I can launch it with an external numeric pad
-- habilitate ssh connexion to your Raspberry Pi (**sudo raspi-config**)
+- enable ssh connexions in your Raspberry Pi (**sudo raspi-config**)
-- auto-connect to WIFI network (**sudo nano /etc/wpa_supplicant/wpa_supplicant.conf**)
+- auto-connect your Raspberry Pi to WIFI network (**sudo nano /etc/wpa_supplicant/wpa_supplicant.conf**)
-- define a static IP address for the Raspberry Pi (**sudo nano /etc/dhcpcd.conf**)
+- define a static IP address (**sudo nano /etc/dhcpcd.conf**)
 - on Raspberry Pi OS, set File System Overlay to be able to turn the device on and off with a power switch, without corrupting the SD card (**sudo raspi-config** then Performance/Overlay File System)

 Most of these steps are covered in Neuma Studio's [Raspberry Pi as USB/Bluetooth MIDI Host](https://neuma.studio/rpi-midi-complete.html).

 ### with terminal front
 When you launch ramiho without arguments, it will open ramiho's terminal front.
 In English, it should look like this:
 ![ramiho_terminal](https://edpanfleto.com/kdgdkd/assets/ramiho_term_en.png "ramiho terminal front" )
 Numbers 4, 7 and 8 will open submenus.

 ### with command line
 You can access the main features through the command line interface.
-To show all available commands, enter
+To show all available commands
 ```bash
 ramiho h
 ```
 ![ramiho_cli](https://edpanfleto.com/kdgdkd/assets/ramiho_cli_en.png "ramiho cli" )

 ### offline and headless
-For some strange reason, ramiho was originally conceived to work from an offline Raspberry Pi, operated with an external numeric pad, and receiving audio feedback through a small speaker connected to the device's mini-jack.
+For some strange reason, ramiho was originally conceived to work from an offline Raspberry Pi, operated with an external numeric pad, providing audio feedback through a small speaker connected to the device's mini-jack.
 This is achieved through a text-to-sound engine, my preference is for festival.
 To configure a different tts engine and to activate sound by default, edit these lines in the fCONFIG function of the script:
 ```bash